Guides: start with the strongest path

 When a support page is worth opening

-• Use support leaves for checklists, posting rules, special cases, or assumption cleanup.
+- Use narrower follow-up pages for checklists, posting rules, special cases, or assumption cleanup.

-• If three different support pages all feel relevant, that is usually a sign you should step back to the topic hub first.
+- If three different follow-up pages all feel relevant, that is usually a sign you should step back to the topic hub first.

 APR path